 Students will comply with detention rules or be subject to additional detention time.
 Any detention not served at assigned time will be doubled.
-If a doubled detention is not served at the assigned time, the student will be placed in in-school suspension.
+If a doubled detention is not served at the assigned time, the student will be placed in in-school suspension and will still owe the original detention.